Svelar Documentation

 └── vite.config.ts

-Each module under modules/ is a self-contained domain — model, controller, service, repository, observers, DTOs, and schema all live together.
+Each module under modules/ is a self-contained domain with its own domain/, application/, infrastructure/, interface/http/, and contracts/schemas layers.
 The shared/ folder holds cross-cutting infrastructure that spans multiple domains.

 Architecture